Increase Font Size

 Responsibility for Paying Debts After Death

-When a family member dies, what happens to the debts?
+When a family member dies, what happens to their debts?

 Generally, the debt ends with the person who passed away, but this is not always the case.
-The following are taken into consideration before a debt is settled:
+The following should be considered before a debt is settled:

 • Was the deceased married?

-• Did others co-sign on loans or was there more than one person on a listed on the debt?
+• Did others co-sign on loans or was there more than one person listed on the debt?

 • Are there any properties or assets that were left behind?